Constructions of torsion-free countable, amenable, weakly mixing groups: Introduction

-{\bf Acknowledgements}: The authors are grateful to L. Bowen and P. de la Harpe for interest to this work and valuable remarks and suggestions.
-The first and second authors acknowledge the support of Institute of Henry Poincare at Paris, as a big part of the work on this note has been done during the trimester program "Random Walks and Asymptotic Geometry of Groups".
-The first author also acknowledge support of University of Geneva and Swiss National Science Foundation, grant $200020-141329$.
+{\bf Acknowledgements}: The authors are grateful to L.\ Bowen and P.\ de la Harpe for their interest in this work and valuable remarks and suggestions.
+The first and second authors acknowledge the support of Institute Henri Poincar\'e in Paris, as a large part of the work on this note was done during the trimester program ``Random Walks and Asymptotic Geometry of Groups''.